NTTLuke/pipeline-luke/ReadmeLuke.md

 # Customizing an Open-Source Project with Upstream Updates

-This guide provides step-by-step instructions to clone an original open-source project, customize it in your private repository, and keep it updated with the upstream changes using **merge** (not rebase).
+This guide provides step-by-step instructions to clone an original open-source project, customize it in your "custom" repository, and keep it updated with the upstream changes using **merge** (not rebase).

 ## Table of Contents